cdot65/pan-scm-sdk/docs/sdk/config/security_services/security_rule.md

 ## Updating Security Rules

-The `update()` method allows you to modify existing security rules.
+The `update()` method allows you to modify existing security rules using Pydantic models.

 <div class="termy">